soxueren/atsd/administration/user-authentication.md

 * Password must contain at least **six** characters by default.

-* The default minimum length can be adjusted in the `server.properties` file with the `user.password.min.length` setting.
+* The default minimum length can be adjusted in `server.properties` file with `user.password.min.length` setting.

 * Passwords are case-sensitive.